 What if I Disagree with the Results of an IRS, FTB, CDTFA, or EDD Tax Audit?

-The bad news is that an FTB, EDD, CDTFA, or IRS tax audit is likely to result in an unwanted outcome for the taxpayer – typically interest, tax assessments, and/or civil penalties.
-The good news is that taxpayers have the right to dispute such outcomes, though strict criteria must be met in order for the taxpayer to prevail.
+The bad news is that an FTB, EDD, CDTFA, or IRS tax audit will likely result in an unwanted outcome for the taxpayer – typically interest, tax assessments, and civil penalties.
+The good news is that taxpayers have the right to dispute such results, though strict criteria must be met for the taxpayer to prevail.
 Due to the stringent requirements and complex tax laws surrounding an appeal, it is always in a taxpayer's best interests to consult with a tax attorney before proceeding.

-If the issue to be appealed involves a federal tax issue, the taxpayer should contact the IRS Office of Appeals by filing what's known as a "written protest” or “protest letter” or a Tax Court Petition depending on your case's individual facts and circumstances.
-The protest letter or Tax Court Petition serves two main purposes:
+Suppose the issue to be appealed involves a federal tax issue.
+In that case, the taxpayer should contact the IRS Office of Appeals by filing what's known as a "written protest," "protest letter," or a Tax Court Petition, depending on your case's facts and circumstances.
+The protest letter or Tax Court Petition serves two primary purposes:

-It's important to understand that your protest/litigation will not be successful unless your objection is thoroughly supported by facts, legal statutes, or case law.
-In other words, the IRS will reject objections that are based on constitutional arguments, religious beliefs, or other personal beliefs.
+It's important to understand that your protest/litigation will not be successful unless facts, legal statutes, or case law thoroughly support your objection.
+In other words, the IRS will reject complaints based on constitutional arguments, religious beliefs, or personal beliefs.
 Additionally, your protest letter must meet strict deadlines: it may be filed no later than 30 days after the date indicated on the notice informing you of the right to appeal or within 90 days of the notice of deficiency.

-If the issue to be appealed involves a California tax issue, the taxpayer should contact not the IRS, but the Office of Tax Appeals (OTA), which is a state agency.
+If the issue to be appealed involves a California tax issue, the taxpayer should contact not the IRS but the Office of Tax Appeals (OTA), a California state agency.
 The OTA, which assumed many former duties of the Board of Equalization (BOE) following the Taxpayer Transparency and Fairness Act of 2017, handles appeals related to FTB and CDTFA decisions – for instance, a state income tax assessment proposed by the FTB.
-Similar to IRS procedures for appealing, OTA procedures require taxpayers to submit factual explanations supporting their positions, as well as copies of pertinent FTB/CDTFA notices and relevant financial documents (such as bank statements).
+Like IRS appeals procedures, OTA procedures require taxpayers to submit factual explanations supporting their positions, copies of pertinent FTB/CDTFA notices, and relevant financial documents (such as bank statements).

 Bakersfield Tax Law Offices